Skip to main content

 Bahrain Street Food

-A popular snack found throughout Bahrain, especially in busy market areas and from street food vendors.
+A snack you'll find across Bahrain, mostly in market areas and from street vendors.

 Allergens: